 Share Unoriginal Content

-Resonating with your audience starts by creating video content and other types of content that is original, not simply a replica of another law firm.
-Your followers will immediately see through your unoriginal marketing efforts and likely become disinterested in what you’re posting.
+Resonating with your audience starts by creating original video content and other original content, not simply a replica of another law firm.
+Your followers will immediately see through your unoriginal social media efforts and likely become disinterested in what you’re posting.

 Spamming on your social media accounts comes in many different forms.
-Common examples include bulk messaging, clickbaiting, fraudulent reviews, spreading malicious links, or sharing excessive or undesired content.
-If you regularly post spammy content, you can expect to lose followers quickly.
+Common examples include bulk messaging, click-baiting, fraudulent reviews, spreading malicious links, or sharing excessive or undesired content.
+You can expect to lose followers quickly if you regularly post spammy content.